Second-Order Asymptotics for the Gaussian MAC with Degraded Message Sets: Introduction

 \section{Introduction}

-In this paper, we revisit the Gaussian multiple-access channel (MAC) with degraded message sets (DMS).
-This is a communication model in which two independent messages are to be sent from two sources to a common destination.
+In this paper, we revisit the Gaussian multiple-access channel (MAC) with degraded message sets.
+This is a communication model in which two independent messages are to be sent from two sources to a common destination; see Fig.~\ref{fig:gauss_mac}.
 One encoder, the cognitive or informed encoder, has access to both messages, while the uninformed encoder only has access to its own message.
-Both transmitted signals are assumed to be power limited, and their sum is corrupted by additive white Gaussian noise (AWGN).
-See Fig.~\ref{fig:gauss_mac}.
+Both transmitted signals are power limited, and their sum is corrupted by additive white Gaussian noise (AWGN).

-The capacity region, i.e.\ the set of all pairs of achievable rates, is well-known (e.g.\ see \cite[Ex.~5.18(b)]{elgamal}), and is given by the set of rate pairs $(R_1, R_2)$ satisfying
+The capacity region $\calC$, i.e.\ the set of all pairs of achievable rates, is well-known (e.g.\ see \cite[Ex.~5.18(b)]{elgamal}), and is given by the set of rate pairs $(R_1, R_2)$ satisfying

 for some $\rho \in [0,1]$, where $S_1$ and $S_2$ are the admissible transmit powers, and $\rvC(x):=\frac{1}{2}\log(1+x)$ is the Gaussian capacity function.
-The capacity region for $S_1=S_2=1$ is illustrated in Fig.~\ref{fig:cr}.
-The boundary is parametrized by $\rho$, and the direct part is proved using superposition coding~\cite{cover72}.
+The capacity region $\calC$ does not depend on whether the average or maximal error probability formalism is employed, and no time-sharing is required.
+The region $\calC$ for $S_1=S_2=1$ is illustrated in Fig.~\ref{fig:cr}; observe that $\calC$ is formed from a union of trapezoids, each parametrized by $\rho$.
+The vertical line segment corresponds to $\rho=0$, while the curved part corresponds to $\rho\in (0,1]$.
+The direct part of the coding theorem for $\calC$ is proved using superposition coding~\cite{cover72}.

 While the capacity region is well-known, there is substantial motivation to understand the {\em second-order asymptotics} for this problem.
 For any given point $(R_1^*, R_2^*)$ on the boundary of the capacity region, we study the rate of convergence to that point for an $\eps$-reliable code.
 More precisely, we characterize the set of all $(L_1, L_2)$ pairs, known as second-order coding rates~\cite{Hayashi08,Hayashi09,Nom13,Nom13b}, for which there exist sequences of codes whose asymptotic error probability does not exceed $\eps$, and whose code sizes $M_{1,n}$ and $M_{2,n}$ behave as